© 2025 SHAY CONROY

 Fall 2023 - Spring 2024: Public Art Outdoor Photography Exhibit in Ed Broadbent Park, Oshawa, with additional images here online.

-“Port of Prosper” explores the industrial side of Oshawa’s waterfront.
-Focusing in on the active port and former harbour grounds, this photo-based work highlights a part of Oshawa that is historic and current, yet seemingly overlooked.
+“Port of Prosper” explores the industrial side of Oshawa’s waterfront with a focus on the active port and former harbour grounds.

 Oshawa is a city of industrial transportation that remains humble.
-Our port supplies salt and steel products, along with sugar, asphalt and grain by importing and exporting shipments from international waters and serving the greater Toronto area.
-As a historically blue-collar town, this sector of the city is another industrial piece of our identity.
+The port supplies salt and steel products, along with sugar, asphalt and grain by importing and exporting shipments from international waters and serving the greater Toronto area.
+As a historically blue-collar town, this sector of the city is another key industrial component of its identity.

 (cont’d)

-This project aims to bring the inside of our industrial port into a public space through images created with a documentary and fine art approach.
-This work further highlights the former harbour grounds consumed by the environment alongside the committed port workers.
-With a mix of industrial landscapes, portraits and nods to nature, these images explore our port from an intimate perspective, driven by curiosity and created in admiration of the ongoing resiliency.
+This project aims to bring the inside of our industrial port into a public space, paired with highlights of the former harbour grounds consumed by the environment.
+With a mix of industrial landscapes, portraits and nods to nature, these images explore the port from an intimate perspective, driven by curiosity and childhood memories of ship watching.

 Fall 2023 - Spring 2024: Public Art Outdoor Photography Exhibit in Ed Broadbent Park, Oshawa, with additional images here online.

-“Port of Prosper” explores the industrial side of Oshawa’s waterfront.
-Focusing in on the active port and former harbour grounds, this photo-based work highlights a part of Oshawa that is historic and current, yet seemingly overlooked.
+“Port of Prosper” explores the industrial side of Oshawa’s waterfront with a focus on the active port and former harbour grounds.

 Oshawa is a city of industrial transportation that remains humble.
-Our port supplies salt and steel products, along with sugar, asphalt and grain by importing and exporting shipments from international waters and serving the greater Toronto area.
-As a historically blue-collar town, this sector of the city is another industrial piece of our identity.
+The port supplies salt and steel products, along with sugar, asphalt and grain by importing and exporting shipments from international waters and serving the greater Toronto area.
+As a historically blue-collar town, this sector of the city is another key industrial component of its identity.

 (cont’d)

-This project aims to bring the inside of our industrial port into a public space through images created with a documentary and fine art approach.
-This work further highlights the former harbour grounds consumed by the environment alongside the committed port workers.
-With a mix of industrial landscapes, portraits and nods to nature, these images explore our port from an intimate perspective, driven by curiosity and created in admiration of the ongoing resiliency.
+This project aims to bring the inside of our industrial port into a public space, paired with highlights of the former harbour grounds consumed by the environment.
+With a mix of industrial landscapes, portraits and nods to nature, these images explore the port from an intimate perspective, driven by curiosity and childhood memories of ship watching.